18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-adoption/planning-a-machine-learning-project/index.md

 ### How to determine if ML is the right solution?

 Businesses can determine if ML is the right solution if **the problem is clear and quantifiable**.
 To define a clear and quantifiable problem, we need to define goals, objectives, business constraints, and how to evaluate the system's performance.
-For more details, please refer to the section **Project Scoping** in the post [Intro to ML systems design part 2](https://aiengineer.net/ml-skills/machine-learning-systems-design/intro-to-ml-systems-design-part-2/).
+For more details, please refer to the section **Project Scoping** in the post [Intro to ML systems design - Part 2](https://aiengineer.net/ml-skills/machine-learning-systems-design/intro-to-ml-systems-design-part-2/).

 ### What aspects of the problem make it a good fit to apply ML?

 To be able to answer this question, we need to know when to use and when not to use ML.
-In the section **When to use ML** in the post [Intro to ML systems design part 2](https://aiengineer.net/ml-skills/machine-learning-systems-design/intro-to-ml-systems-design-part-2/), I covered the details of when to use and when not to use ML.
+In the section **When to use ML** in the post [Intro to ML systems design - Part 2](https://aiengineer.net/ml-skills/machine-learning-systems-design/intro-to-ml-systems-design-part-2/), I covered the details of when to use and when not to use ML.

 ## Is my data ready?